COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-group-13/README.md

 4. [Schema](#Schema)

 ## Overview
-This app will act as a digital cookbook for its users.
+This app will act as a digital cookbook for it’s users.

 ### Description